openwebdocs/owd-website/pages/content/posts/web-api-page-titles/index.md

 With that in place we have a reliable machine-readable way to figure out the kind of thing a page documents, and this enabled us to automate the retitling of about 4000 pages in a couple of days.

-Page types don't just make our lives easier though: we think in the future they will enable other use cases.
-For example, we'll be able to check that particular types of pages include particular content: for example, that every "CSS shorthand property" pages includes a [section listing all its longhand properties](https://developer.mozilla.org/en-US/docs/Web/CSS/animation#constituent_properties).
+Page types don't just make our lives easier, though: we think they will enable other use cases in the future.
+For example, we'll be able to check that particular types of pages include particular content: for example, that every "CSS shorthand property" page includes a [section listing all its longhand properties](https://developer.mozilla.org/en-US/docs/Web/CSS/animation#constituent_properties).
 Then anyone will be able to query [mdn/content](https://github.com/mdn/content) to get a complete list of all shorthand properties and their longhands.

-It will take us a while get there, but step by step we are getting towards a consistent, reliable, structured organization for MDN's reference documentation.
+It will take us a while to get there, but step by step, we are getting towards a consistent, reliable, structured organization for MDN's reference documentation.